‘Prison Break’ Spoilers: Will The Show Return For Season 6?

 — Prison Break (@PrisonBreak) April 4, 2017

 Of course, Michael’s wife, Sara, may have something to say about the fact that he’s still alive.
 Sara last saw Michael when he sacrificed himself to break her out of prison while she was pregnant with their child.
 Now, Sara is raising Michael’s son and is remarried.
-Her storyline may be the most powerful of all when she realizes that the love of her life is still alive, and she’s caught between her two husbands.
+Her storyline may be the most powerful of all when she realizes the love of her life is still alive and that she’s caught between her two husbands.

 What are your thoughts on Prison Break possibly having a Season 6?